Home-Based Palliative Care Program Design

 Sample Policies and Procedures

-Protocols used by home-based programs to standardize team practice.
+Protocols used by home-based programs to standardize team practice and optimize patient outcomes.

 Shared by Interim HealthCare/CarePoint.